KUAtmos/AIMCGEVisualization/README.md

 In ./data/ folder, there are input files

-- region.txt : region set
+- ./region/region.txt : region set
-- varlist.txt : variable list (using AIM IIASA coding system)
+- ./variable/varlist.txt : variable list (using AIM IIASA coding system)
+1. **V1**: The identifier or code for the variable (using the AIM IIASA coding system).
+2. **V2**: Priority.
+3. **Horizontal Axis**: Horizontal axis flag.
+1 means Y=0 line is added and 0 means X-axis is not guarantted to be displayed

+By editing this file, you can manage which variables are included in the analysis and how they are presented in the visualizations.

 - scenariomap.map :scenario list and its names
 - scenariomap2.map :scenario list and its names for Endduse (loading process)
-- EnduseScenarioMap.map :scenario list and its names for Endduse (final presetation)
 - specify whether AIM/Enduse results are included in the analysis or not by "enduseflag"

 In /modeloutput/ folder, the model output should be included.
 This is automated by the program but may be better double check.